||Growing up: different types of anxieties

 were real (just like when you have asthma).
 I went on to have a

 talking therapy called CBT.
 This involves a number of weekly

 sessions with the therapist.
 I didn’t even need to take medication.

 Although, I will always be a worrier I feel so much better, and I’m

 even looking forward to this year's India trip."

-UK - A charity providing information and support for
+charity providing information and support for people suffering with

 Website by YouthNet UK, a charity provides factsheets and articles

 on all the key issues facing young people.

 The Child Anxiety